The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The solution

-Creating and enforcing brand guidelines is the cornerstone of consistency.
+The creation and application of brand guidelines are the cornerstone of coherence.
 A centralized repository for style guides allows all team members to work from the same set of specifications.
-Tools like ShotFlow simplify this task by integrating guidelines into studio management systems, allowing for real-time checks during production.
+Tools like ShotFlow simplify this task by integrating the guidelines into studio management systems, allowing for real-time checks during production.

 A luxury fashion brand received complaints from customers about the inconsistency of product images across platforms.
-After implementing a centralized style guide and review system, the brand saw a 30% improvement in customer satisfaction within six months.
+After implementing a centralized style guide and a review system, the brand saw an improvement in 30% of the customer satisfaction rate in the space of six months.

 Implementation